 In this guide, I do not include an adult bed rail, but if you have significant challenges getting in and out of bed prior to your surgery, consider picking one up.
 It will provide some additional support during your recovery and may also reduce your fall risk.

-If you need help installing and using a bed assist bar, I have a full post (with photos) of how to setup and use an adult bed rail.
+If you need help installing and using a bed assist bar, I have a full post (with photos) of how to install and use an adult bed rail.

 Check out my video on my YouTube channel for a full demonstration of the technique for getting in and out of bed after hip replacement.